 It's the heart of your hi-fi system; the engine that drives your music from source to speakers, and amplifies the signal so it sounds loud and proud.

-Hi-fi stereo amplifiers were unchanged for decades, their analogue connections favouring music played on CD players and turntables.
 But with laptops, smartphones and streaming services gaining ground as music sources, the stereo amp has had to evolve, with built-in DACs (digital-to-analogue converters), USB connections and wireless streaming capability now becoming increasingly important.

-Best buy up to £500, Awards 2014, the £300 Marantz sets the bar even higher than its illustrious PM6004 predecessor, and it's equipped for the digital age too.
+This £300 Marantz sets the bar even higher than its illustrious PM6004 predecessor, and it's equipped for the digital age too.

-Best stereo amp £1500+, Awards 2014.
 Full of revealing detail and superb rhythms, this is a truly fantastic amplifier.
 Great build and finish complete the package.